• Skip to primary navigation

 Pool and courtyard at the Chateau LeMoyne.

-A dip in the pool is the perfect way to relax and cool off on a hot New Orleans day, and many hotels have their own pool.
+A swim is the perfect way to relax and cool off on a hot New Orleans day, and many hotels have one.
+Here are a few options to consider:

-Also worth mentioning is The Country Club (Bywater).
+• The Country Club (in Bywater) is also worth mentioning.
 It's not a hotel, but you can purchase a day pass to use the pool.

-This Italian ice cream parlor has been serving up delicious gelato, cannoli, and other pastries for over 100 years.
-It's hard to go wrong here, but a scoop of gelato or granita, or a slice of spumoni is the perfect way to beat the New Orleans heat.
+For a delicious treat with lots of history behind it, stop by Angelo Brocato.
+This Italian ice cream parlor has been serving up amazing gelato, cannoli, and other pastries for over 100 years.
+It's hard to go wrong here, but a scoop of gelato or granita, or a slice of spumoni is a wonderfully indulgent way to beat the New Orleans heat.

 A summer festival in Armstrong Park.